AymanMak1/DeviantArt-Selenium/README.md

 To Fill-in SpreadSheet : https://docs.google.com/spreadsheets/d/1lwZlTShULZVSCxM-ew880VkdSffrruTUF229c-FsC5k/edit#gid=0

-Github Repo

-4 Classes :

-	PageBase
-	Login Page
-	Home Page
-	Uer page
-	ArtMasterPiece Page
-	Notification Page
-	Chat Page
-	DeviantArtThemes
-	SubmitADeviation

-- Login Page :

-	(Fill simple form and send Login):
-		cegewij147@idurse.com
-		Seleniumart22@

-- Home Page :

-	Home Page text (Reading the page title)
-	Check if the navigation bar is displayed on the page Fill the search input and submit it (Fill input & Send a form )

-- User Page :
-	Assert the existence of the user name (complex xpath)

-- ArtMasterPiece Page :

-	Check an art and make a comment on it (Fill input) Submit a comment

 - DeviantArtThemes :
 	Click the user icon and read the content of the dropdown "ul li" (Reading dropdown + Hover test )